 As Linux users we spend a lot of time in our terminals getting things done; updating our systems, installing packages, development, etc. We live in our terminals, and as such we often end up inputting the same commands over and over again.
 Running

 sudo apt update everyday gets really old, really quick.
-Thankfully, as Linux users we have aliases that allow us to create very handy shortcuts for frequently used commands or long complex ones.
+Thankfully, as Linux users we have the alias command in Linux that allow us to create shortcuts for custom commands.

 Creating an Alias

-aliaskeyword, give our alias a name, and inside the double quotes we will put the command(s) we want our alias to represent.
+alias keyword, give our alias a name, and inside the quotation marks we will put the command/script/service we want our alias to represent.

 Removing an Alias

 unalias command is just a way to remove previously defined aliases that we might not need anymore for whatever reason.
 Simply use